daveh551/PATITradingAssistant/README.md

 <dt>ShowTradeTrendLine</dt> <dd>this is a boolean variable that determines whether or not draw a trendline from the entry point to the exit point upon exiting a trade.
 (See also TradeTrendLineColor.)
 The default is true.</dd>

-<dt>SendSLandTPToBroker</dt> <dd>this is a boolean variable that determines whether or not to actually send the calculated values for stop loss and takeprofit to the broker automatically.
-If true, an order modification is sent with the calculated values using the "OrderReliable" package that will detect retryable errors and retry up to ten times if an error occurs.
-The default value is true.</dd>

-<dt>AlertOnTrade</dt> <dd>this is a boolean variable that determines whether to raise an alert on detecting a trade entry and trade exit.
-The alert was originally put in as a debugging feature during development, but I decided I rather liked it as confirmation.
-Note also that the message displayed in the alert on trade exit includes the actual gain/loss in pips.
-I recognized that it may get annoying though, so you have the capability to turn it off.
+<dt>EntryIndicator</dt> <dd>This is an integer variable that gives the MQL4 arrow code to use for entry (and exit by implication) arrows, if used.
+The only values that I have found that make sense are 2 (the default), and 5.
+2 will draw a small right-facing arrow at the entry, while 5 will draw "Left Price Label" arrow with the numeric price shown in the arrow.
+For the exit arrow, the next higher arrow code is used (3 or 6).
+3 will draw a small left-facing arrow to the right of the exit point, while 6 will draw a "Right Price Label" arrow with the exit price shown in the arrow box.
+If ShowEntry and/or ShowExit are false, this value has no effect.The default value is 2.</dd>

+<dt>WinningExitColor</dt> <dd>This is a color variable that sets the color that the Exit trade indicator will be drawn in if the trade resulted in positive pips.
+The default is Green.
+If ShowExit is false, the value has no effect.</dd>

+<dt>LosingExitColor</dt> <dd>This is a color variable that sets the color that the Exit trade indicator will be drawn in if the trade resulted in negative pips.
+The default is Red.
+If ShowExit is false, the value has no effect.</dd>

+<dt>TradeTrendLineColor</dt> <dd>This is a color variable that sets the color that the TradeTrendLine will be drawn in.
+The default is Blue.
+If ShowTradeTrendLine is false, this value has no effect.</dd>

+### Configure No-Entry Zone

+<dt>ShowNoEntryZone</dt> <dd>this is a boolean variable that determines whether or not to display the "NoEntry" rectangle following an exit that loses pips.
+The NoExitZone will be a rectangle extending from the current time to the end of the day, and from the "next level" above and below the trade entry.
+(See also MinNoEntryPad and NoEntryZoneColor.)
 Default value is true.</dd>

+<dt>NoEntryZoneColor</dt> <dd>This is a color variable that sets the color that the NoEntryZone will be drawn in.
+The default is DarkGray.
+If ShowNoEntryZone is false, this value has no effect.</dd>

 <dt>MinNoEntryPad</dt> <dd>This a double value that represents the minimum distance in pips that the entry price has to be away from the "next level" when establishing the "NoEntryZone".
 If the entry price is closer than that to a level, the "next level" chosen for the NoEntry rectangle will be one level beyond that.
 As an example, if you have a losing trade in the EURUSD with an entry price of 1.0612, which is 8 pips from the next level up of 1.0620, and the MinNoEntryPad is set at the default of 15, then the top of the NoEntry rectangle will not be at 1.0620, but at the next level, 1.0650.
 Default value is 15 pips.
 If ShowNoEntryZone is false, this value has no effect.</dd>

-<dt>EntryIndicator</dt> <dd>This is an integer variable that gives the MQL4 arrow code to use for entry (and exit by implication) arrows, if used.
-The only values that I have found that make sense are 2 (the default), and 5.
-2 will draw a small right-facing arrow at the entry, while 5 will draw "Left Price Label" arrow with the numeric price shown in the arrow.
-For the exit arrow, the next higher arrow code is used (3 or 6).
-3 will draw a small left-facing arrow to the right of the exit point, while 6 will draw a "Right Price Label" arrow with the exit price shown in the arrow box.
-ShowEntry and/or ShowExit are false, this value has no effect.The default value is 2</dd>
+### Configure Take Profit Levels

+<dt>UseNextLevelTPRule</dt> <dd>this is a boolean (true/false) variable that determines whether or not to set a Take Profit (TP) that implements the "Exit at the next level" PATI objective take profit setting.
+(See also MinRewardRatio.)
+Default value is true.</dd>

 <dt>MinRewardRatio</dt> <dd>When setting the "Next Level" take profit price, it makes no sense to set it so close to the entry that there is not sufficient reward-to-risk ratio.
 For example, if you have entered a long trade on the EURUSD at 1.0618, technically, the next level would be 1.0620.
 But that would only result in a 2 pip profit, compared to a 8 pip risk.
 That is hardly the recipe for a profitable strategy.
 This variable takes the stop loss pips that is used for the pair, multiplies that by this factor, and sets that as the minimum take profit target.
 If the "next level" is less than this value, it sets the TP target one more level up.
 Thus, in our example, since EURUSD uses an 8 pip stop (by default), using the default MinRewardRatio, we would be looking for minimum TP target of 12 pips, 1.0630.
 The next level above this is 1.0650, which is where the TP would be set.
 The default value is 1.5.
 If UseNextLevelTPRule is false, this value has no effect.</dd>

-<dt>NoEntryZoneColor</dt> <dd>This is a color variable that sets the color that the NoEntryZone will be drawn in.
-The default is DarkGray.
-If ShowNoEntryZone is false, this value has no effect.</dd>

-<dt>WinningExitColor</dt> <dd>This is a color variable that set the color that tne Exit trade indicator will be drawn in if the trade resulted in positive pips.
-The default is Green.
-If ShowExit is false, the value has no effect.</dd>
+### Configure Draw Range Lines feature

+<dt>ShowDrawRangeButton</dt> <dd>If true, the button controlling the Draw Range Lines feature is drawn in the lower left corner of the chart.
+If false, the button is not drawn, and the feature is inaccessible.
+Default value is true.</dd>

-<dt>LosingExitColor</dt> <dd>This is a color variable that sets the color that the Exit trade indicator will be drawn in fi the trade resulted in negative pips.
-The default is Red.
-If ShowExit is false, the value has no effect.</dd>
+<dt>RangeLinesColor</dt><dd>This color variable sets the color that will be used to draw the high and low range lines.
+Default value is Yellow.</dd>

-<dt>TradeTrendLineColor</dt> <dd>This is a color variable that set the color that the TradeTrendLine will be drawn in.
-The default is Blue.
-If ShowTradeTrendLine is false, this value has no effect.</dd>

-<dt>SaveConfiguration</dt> <dd>I have often found, when using an EA, that there are a few values that I consistently want to set different from the default values.
-Unless I have access to the source code (and want to go to the trouble of rebuilding the EA), I have no choice but to enter those values every time I start the EA.
-Setting this variable to true will copy out each of the configuration variables to a file in the Terminal's Files area.
-On subsequent startups, this configuration file will be read and those values used in place of whatever is set in the settings dialog.
-If you want to start without using the configuration file after you have saved it, simply go into the Files area (by using the File -> Open Data Folder menu item, then navigating down the MQL\Files.
-The file is named "PTA_&lt;symbol>_Configuration.txt".
-You can delete that file (in which case you will have to save the configuration again if you want to use it), or rename it to something else (in which case you can rename it back the next time you want to use it).
-Since the file is an editable text file, you can also edit and change the values in the file itself.</dd>
+<dt>SetPendingOrdersOnRanges</dt><dd> If true, pending orders will be placed at or just outside (see MarginForPendingRangeOrders below) the calculated ranges immediately after the ranges are drawn.
+At the same time, it will cancel any existing Buy Stop or Sell Stop orders because the newly placed range orders will replace them.
+In this way, it is safe to simply click the "Draw Range Lines" button again to re-calculate range limits and re-place the corresponding orders without having to first cancel the existing orders.
+The default value is false.</dd>

+<dt>MarginForPendingRangeOrders</dt><dd>If SetPendingOrdersOnRanges is true, this variable determines the number of pips outside the calculated ranges that the pending orders will be placed.
+This allows you to wait for the price to actually come through the limit, rather than just touching it, before triggering your order.
+The value can be set to 0.0 to trigger the order if the limit is touched, and, technically, could be set to a negative number to trigger the order before the limit is reached.
+The default value is 1.0.</dd>

+<dt>AccountForSpreadOnPendingBuyOrders</dt><dd>If SetPendingOrdersOnRanges is true, this variable determines whether you add the spread to the calculated Buy Stop trigger price at the top of the range.
+If set false, it would cause the order to be triggered if the Ask price touches the limit (plus the designated margin described above).
+However, the calculated range is based on the Bid price, so this would result in your order be triggered before the bid price actually reached the limit.
+Note: the spread is taken into account at the time the pending order is set.
+The pending order price is not adjusted for changes in the spread after the order is set.
+The default value is true.</dd>

+<dt>PendingLotSize</dt><dd>If SetPendingOrdersOnRanges is true, this variable determines the number of lots that the pending order will be set for.
+If the value is 0.0, it will attempt to find the number of lots used on the last order for this pair, and use that.
+The default value is 0.0.</dd>

+<dt>CancelPendingTrades</dt><dd>If this variable is true, when a pending order is triggered, it will automatically cancel all other pending trades in the same direction, to prevent the possibility of their being triggered and resulting in double execution.
+This actually applies to all trades, not just those entered as a result of drawing range lines.
+The default value is true.</dd>

+### Timing Related Configuration
+<dt>BeginningOfDayOffsetHours<dt>
+<dd>This variable will offset the beginning of the day from your broker's clock.
+This offset is used in calculating the High of the day and Low of the day (HOD/LOD) when drawing range lines = 0 </dd>

-<dt>EndOfDayOffsetHours</dt> <dd>Added in version 0.33, this variable alters the time at which the trading assistant will "clean up" the various graphic elements it may have added to the chart (arrows, boxes, trendlines, etc.)  It also adjusts the right edge the "No Entry Zone" rectangle if that is in use.</dd>
+<dt>EndOfDayOffsetHours</dt> <dd>Added in version 0.33, this variable alters the time at which the trading assistant will "clean up" the various graphic elements it may have added to the chart (arrows, boxes, trendlines, etc.)  It also adjusts the right edge of the "No Entry Zone" rectangle if that is in use.</dd>

-<dt>SetLimitsOnPendingOrders</dt> <dd> Added in version 0.33, this boolean variable determines whether or not the trading assistant will modify a pending order by adding stop loss and take profit limits to the order.
-If false, the order is left unmodified.
-Default is true. </dd>

-<dt>AdjustStopOnTriggeredPendingOrders</dt> <dd>Added in version 0.33.
-When a pending order is entered, stop loss and take profit points are calculated based on the trigger price of the pending order.
-When the order is actually triggered, the entry price may be different, sometimes substantially different, than the trigger price.
-If this variable is true, the trading assistant will modify the order and send new stop loss and take profit points based on the actual entry price.
-Default is true
 </dl>